sky-chaser-high/adobe-illustrator-scripts/README.md

 ![Close Path](images/closePath.png)

 ### Usage
-1. Download Zip file and unzip.(You can place it anywhere you like.)
-2. Select the path objects, run this script from File > Scripts > Other Script...
+Select the path objects, run this script.

 ### Notes
 In rare cases, you may not be able to create it.